JSON-LD for SEO: The Guide to Structured Data

 What if I have multiple authors?

-Can I list prices in Service structured data?
+Can I include prices in Service structured data?

 What is the difference between WebPage and Article?